carbon-object/carbob/README.md

 By holding these CAOBs in a visible public account, the holder demonstrates a) the pollution that she is producing and b) the efforts she is taken to offset them.

-### a) the pollution produced: Similar to defi staking (see e.g., https://stake.axieinfinity.com/), holders of CAOBs are receiving daily
+### a) the pollution produced

-"rewards" in the form of CARBOB_POLUTE tokens, which are getting added to their account.
+Similar to defi staking (see e.g., https://stake.axieinfinity.com/), holders of CAOBs are receiving daily "rewards" in the form of CARBOB_POLUTE tokens, which are getting added to their account.
 The more CARBOB_POLUTE tokens the holder has, the more pollution is produced.

-### b) the efforts to offset pollution: The holder can neutralize their holdings of CARBOB_POLUTE tokens.
+### b) the efforts to offset pollution

+The holder can neutralize their holdings of CARBOB_POLUTE tokens.
 The purchase of CARBOB_SINK tokens can do this.
 One CARBOB_SINK token offsets one CARBOB_POLUTE token, and the neutralization process creates a CARBOB_NEUTRAL token (i.e., proof of offset for the holder).